mejanros/s2Pred/README.md

 <img src="img/all_resume.png/"/>

 After applying cross-validation for all model that was suggested to be used, the chosen model was XGBoost.
-Initially, the model did not present satisfactory results, so it was necessary feature engineering, fine tunning.
+Initially, the model did not present satisfactory results, so it was necessary feature engineering (most of it was derived) and fine tunning.
 After that, the model got the following performances:

 - ```MAE```: _766.47_